 At the same time she was introduced to the contra dance musical traditions of New England and began passionately learning everything she could about the piano back up traditions to fiddle tunes as well as learning the tunes on accordion.
 This led to a move to southern Vermont in 1984 where she became part of a thriving traditional music scene.
 Forming the Greenfield Dance Band with fiddler David Kaynor and bassist, Stuart Kenney and later guitar, mandolin player, Peter Siegel, Brass began playing regularly in Greenfield and throughout the country at dances, festivals and camps.
 She has numerous recordings with fiddlers Rodney Miller, Sarah Blair, Becky Tracy, David Kaynor and others.

 In 1989, Mary Cay received a call from Larry Gordon who was considering starting a singing camp for teenagers that would focus on traditional singing from many cultures.
-Thus began a 25 year history of leading Village Harmony camps for teens and adults which has most recently led to three highly successful trips to Bosnia where participants learned urban, village, secular and sacred singing traditions from the Muslim, Croatian, Serbian and Sephardic peoples and four camps in Macedonia.
-Mary Cay will co-lead a first ever Village Harmony camp in Lithuania in the summer of 2017.
+Thus began a 30 year history of leading Village Harmony camps for teens and adults which has most recently led to four highly successful trips to Bosnia where participants learned urban, village, secular and sacred singing traditions from the Muslim, Croatian, Serbian and Sephardic peoples and four camps in Macedonia.
+Mary Cay also co-led the first ever Village Harmony camp in Lithuania in the summer of 2017.